 Section 37 of the Mineral Act provides for the appointment of a Mineral Rights Adjudication Board (the Board).
-The Board is appointed by the Lieutenant-Governor in Council.
+The Board is appointed by the Lieutenant-Governor in Council in accordance with a merit-based process pursuant to the Public Service Commission Act.
 Members serve for a three-year period and are eligible for reappointment.
 The Board consists of three persons, at least one of whom is a barrister, who shall be chairperson, and one of whom is experienced in mining.
 Temporary members can also be appointed for up to six months, where a member is unable to perform the duties, for example, if a member declares that there is a conflict of interest respecting a particular grievance.

-As of March 31, 2024, the Board members were:
+As of March 31, 2025, the Board members were:

-- Megan Reynolds (chair), reappointed September 23, 2022 - Liam O'Brien (temporary chair), appointed July 8, 2024 - Roderick Mercer, reappointed September 23, 2022 - Michael Regular, appointed September 23, 2022 - George Jenner (temporary member), appointed July 8, 2024
+- Megan Reynolds (Chairperson), reappointed September 23, 2022 - Liam O'Brien (temporary Chairperson), reappointed January 30, 2025 - Roderick Mercer (member), reappointed September 23, 2022 - Michael Regular (member), appointed September 23, 2022 - George Jenner (temporary member), reappointed January 30, 2025